Your membership is important, and we thank you for supporting OSCPA's efforts to advance the accounting profession in Oregon.

 - Member-to-Member Networking: Strategic and Project Committee volunteer opportunities advance your knowledge while expanding your circle of professional contacts.
 The OSCPA has seven active Chapters across the state that provide local networking opportunities with other members.
 Connect with your peers via OSCPA's online community, Bridge™.
 Post on industry hot topics, ask questions, share resources and start communicating.
 In addition, members can join any of three social media groups, be it LinkedIn, Facebook, or Twitter.
 It's another way to connect and to stay on top of news about the profession, jobs recently listed in Career Center, and more.

-- Information Resources: OSCPA offers timely updates on accounting issues provided to you via The Oregon Certified Public Accountant™, your bi-monthly, four-color magazine; a state-of-the-art website that keeps you connected and in the know on the latest happenings in the profession; and weekly targeted enewsletters (including eFlash, Business News, CPE Connection, and The Zone).
+- Information Resources: OSCPA offers timely updates on accounting issues provided to you via The Oregon Certified Public Accountant™, your bi-monthly, four-color magazine; a state-of-the-art website that keeps you connected and in the know on the latest happenings in the profession; and weekly targeted epublications (including eFlash, CPE Connection, and eLearning).

 - Quality Continuing Professional Education: From on-site to self-study, online CPE, seminars and conferences, quality CPE is available in the format that is most convenient to you.
 Ethics courses are available in a variety of formats to fulfill your licensure requirements.
 Preferred member pricing is available for all CPE events.
 In addition, the OSCPA provides an online CPE Tracker so you can see how many credit hours you have and find courses you need.